 Benefits of a College Degree

-True, there is no substitute for real-world experience, provided one learns from both their mistakes and successes, but spending time in an academic atmosphere can help lay the groundwork for future success.
+True, there is no substitute for real-world experience, provided you learn from both your mistakes and successes, but spending time in an academic atmosphere can help lay the groundwork for future success.

 Education Can Enhance Essential Job Skills

 College provides a sterile learning environment in which to hone and perfect invaluable skills required in all criminal justice fields.
 Report writing, for example, is a major component of any criminal justice job.
 College courses in English composition can vastly improve writing skills and understanding of the written language, which can lead to more effective communication and efficient reports.

 College courses in subjects such as debate allow for an opportunity to learn to articulate your thoughts and to defend your points of view.
 This is an essential skill in dealing with people both within your potential chain of command and in the general public.